 - Off-campus services to be performed by Federal Work-Study students must be in the public interest.

 - Federal Work-Study positions may not be connected to any entity or organization engaged in partisan political activity, including lobbying at the Federal level.

 Students can also refer to the Student Worker Employer Guidelines from Temple's Human Resources.

-Work-Study is a need based, self-help financial aid program designed to allow students to earn money for their educational expenses.
-The Federal government pays 75% of money earned and the employer contributes the remaining 25%.
-The only exception is the AMERICA READS PROGRAM, where the federal government pays 100% and no contribution is expected from the employer.
+Work-Study is a need based, federal grant designed to allow students to earn funding to assist with educational expenses.
+Financial Need is determined by the FAFSA application.
+The Federal Grant pays 75% of money earned and the employer/department contributes the remaining 25%.

 - Have a demonstrated financial need as a result of filing the FAFSA.

-- Students will be paid only for hours worked.
-Students will not be paid for sick leave, holidays, overtime, or vacation days.
+- Students can only receive pay for hours worked.
+Federal Workstudy Students are not eligible for paid sick leave, holidays, or vacation days.